danielbodnar/awesome-stars/BY-LANG.md

 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source APM.
 It helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performanc
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
 - [novuhq/novu](https://github.com/novuhq/novu) - 🔥 The open-source notification infrastructure with fully functional embedded notification center 🚀🚀🚀
+- [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud. https://sealos.run
 - [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.
 - [vm-mishchenko/ngx-wall](https://github.com/vm-mishchenko/ngx-wall) - Helps build content editor for note-taking application